monishrainy/COMP34812/category_C/model-card-transformer.md

 ## Model Details

+### Model Description

+This model is designed for Natural Language Inference (NLI), where the goal is to determine whether a hypothesis is supported or contradicted by a premise.

+It uses a hybrid ensemble of two RoBERTa-based models: a cross-encoder that processes the premise and hypothesis jointly, and a bi-encoder that encodes them separately and compares their representations.
+Final predictions are made using a weighted average of both models.

 - Developed by: Diya Chutani, Affan Bin Imran and Mohd Monish Rainy
 - Language(s): English
 - Model type: Supervised